tomsch420/phd-thesis/chapters/probabilistic_models.typ

 ==== Properties

 Due to the  learning algorithms schema, a JPT always results into a probabilistic circuit that has as a root a sum unit.
 The root has only product units as children that fully decompose.
 These product units have either discrete distributions or Nyga distributions as children.
 It follows, that every JPT learned over a set of variables, is structured decomposable with every other JPT over these variables.
-Furthermore, the partitioning of the dataset using axis aligned splits ensures determinism and hence enables the efficient calculations of the mode.
+Furthermore, the partitioning of the dataset using axis aligned splits together with Nyga Distributions ensures determinism and hence enables the efficient calculations of the mode.
-Nyga Distributions are also deterministic since they also rely on an inductive splitting algorithm and hence the entire circuit is guaranteed to be deterministic.
+Nyga Distributions are also deterministic since they rely on an inductive splitting algorithm and hence the entire circuit is guaranteed to be deterministic.
 Marginal determinism is not guaranteed but can be ensured for a fixed set of variables not allowing splits dependent on the variables one wants to marginalize over.
 This matter especially for deterministic sequence models using the JPT learning algorithm.

-Furthermore, an outstanding property of JPTs and Nyga Distributions is that they are model free.
-Usually, users have to define some structure to learn the parameters of.
-The presented distributions omit that altogether.
+Furthermore, an outstanding property of JPTs and Nyga Distributions is that they are model free abd have a log-linear training time.
+The way JPTs decompose makes them almost shallow.
+This is in contrast to deep probabilistic models like RAT-SPNs.
+For a JPT the shallow transformation takes only TODO time.
+This furthermore enables an efficient computation of the $L_1$ metric between two JPTs.
+The fact that JPTs only have one multivariate latent variable  at the root that captures the dependencies enables them to be used in a template models like dynamic bayesian networks.
+TODO LATENT VARIABLE TREE OF A JPT.

+JPTs have a finite support even on continous domains.
+Finite supports on continous domains are, to the best of my knowledge, never used in the literature so far.
+This is neither a disadvantage nor an advantage but a property that is worth noting.
+Finite support renders regions of the elementary events impossible.
+This affects the generality of a model.
+It especially complicates the comparison of JPTs using a test set.
+If a test set is not in the support of the JPT, the likelihood is zero and hence the test likelihood of all datapoints according to the MLE is also zero.
+The advantage of this is the ability to use JPTs in safety critical applications.
+For instance, the agent could pose a query to the model where he wants to do something dangerous, like driving into a wall and hence damaging itself.
+The model would then return a zero probability for that action which can be interpreted as "do not ever do that".
+Noteably, this feature is not unique to JPTs since every tractable model can be truncated to a finite support.
+However, finding a support that is ensuring the safety constraints is a non-trivial task.
+JPTs offer the advantage of extracting a support from the data.

 === Layering
 <sec:layering>

-...
+Modern computer architectures feature hardware components that are optimized for tensor operations such as Grahpics Processing Units (GPUs), Tensor Processing Units (TPUs) and vectorized instructions on CPUs which can be operated with Single Instruction-Multiple Data (SIMD) instructions.

+The purpose of such instructions is to apply the same operation to multiple data points at once.
+For instance, two sum units use the same instructions but on possible different weights and inputs.
+Hence, there has been some research on how to design PCs that benefit from these instructions.

+The most prominent approach is the layering of a PC. @liu2024scaling, @peharz2020random Layering is a way to group operations into layers that benefit from these SMID instructions.
+The layers are created by a topological sort of the nodes in the circuit.
+The nodes are then grouped by their depth, operation and scope.
+Nodes with the same depth, operation and scope are grouped into a layer.
+The layers are then connected by edges that describe the operation between the layers.
+For instance, a product layer is connected to a sum layer by a matrix that describes the connections between the nodes.
+This matrix is a boolean matrix where every element $(n, m)$ describes if node $n$ is connected to node $m$.
+For sum layers, the elements describe the weights of the edges and hence it is a float tensor.
+For instance, a layer that connects three sum nodes to two product nodes has an edge matrix with shape $3 times 2$.
+Both @liu2024scaling and @peharz2020random implement such layers using dense matrices.
+Dense matrices are matrices where every element is present.
+This is in contrast to sparse matrices where only the non-zero elements are present.
+Sparse matrices are especially useful when the number of connections is small compared to the number of possible connections.
+This can be the case for most PCs.
+Furthermore @liu2024scaling showed that this layering approach is compatible with modern computer architectures.
+The authers implemented a system that even goes beyond SMID instructions and uses a custom hardware kernel achieving a speed up of one to two orders of magnitude.
+Unfortunately, the custom hardware kernels

 === Implementation